thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-strategy.md

 >
 > -- a CTO, from [Conway's Law Doesn't Apply to Rigid Designs](https://verraes.net/2022/05/conways-law-vs-rigid-designs/), Mathias Verraes, 2022

 With long-lived, rigid systems, we cannot just re-organise.
-Because of the *Homomorphic Force*.
-This structure preserving mapping.
+Because of the *Homomorphic Force* — this structure-preserving mapping.
 The force creates a structure.
 But the force also preserves the structure.
 Over time, the system will try to reassert itself on the organisation.
 Both sides are going to push on each other.

-This is where the *Inverse Conway’s Manoeuvre* falls short or more precisely, where people have the wrong expectations about the Inverse Conway’s Manoeuvre.
-We only have to reorganise and all of our problems will be solved.
+This is where the *Inverse Conway’s Manoeuvre* fails, or more precisely, where people have the wrong expectations about the Inverse Conway’s Manoeuvre.
+We only have to reorganise, and all of our problems will be solved.
 That is simply not true.
 This will clearly not happen.
 Especially not with rigid, long-lived systems because of exactly that *Reverse Conway’s Law*.

 That is exactly the reality of mature organisations with legacy, long-lived systems.
 Yet, for leaders not aware of this physical reality, who assume they can "just" re-organise teams without rearchitecting the systems, it becomes a fatal trap.